-- 1. Select the Settings icon () to open the Settings menu. - 2.
+- 1. Select the Settings icon ( to open the Settings menu. - 2.
 Select Presets to open the Presets submenu. - 3.
 Select Recall Factory Preset.
-A confirmation box opens.
-(See Figure 70.)
+A confirmation box opens, shown in Figure 75.

-Figure 70: Presets Rename submenu
+Figure 75: Presets Rename submenu

 4. Select OK to confirm the selection and to reset the instrument settings to the factory defaults.
-Table 11 lists the settings that are reset.